 4. A Network of Connections

 Growing your home inspection business will rely on your ability to network with real estate professionals.
-No matter how good of an inspector you are, you need to get to know local real estate professionals who will refer you to their clients.
+Real estate agents are encouraged to have a list of home inspectors they trust, and you want to be on that list.
+No matter how good of an inspector you are, as part of knowing your local market, you need to get to know real estate professionals who will refer you to their clients.
 People work with real estate agents they trust.
 As a result, the opinion of their real estate agent is likely the largest deciding factor when choosing a home inspector.

 3. Working Knowledge of Residential Systems

 Needless to say, if you are going to be successful in home inspection, you need to understand what you’ll be inspecting, and how it works.
 Because home inspection is a largely unregulated trade, the responsibility for getting your home inspection education lies with you.
 Choose a reputable home inspection school whose course offering works with your schedule and budget.

 Think of the best teacher you’ve ever had.
 Chances are, that teacher was effective because they knew how to present the material to you in a way you would understand.
 As a home inspector, you will deal with complicated systems every day, and your construction vocabulary will likely be extensive.
 That’s important.
 But it’s even more important that you are able to clearly communicate the results of your inspection with clients in a way they will understand.